 What Causes Leukemia?

 No one knows exactly what causes leukemia.
 Certain chromosome abnormalities have been associated with leukemia, but they do not cause it.
-For example, virtually all people with CML and some with ALL have an abnormal chromosome known as the Philadelphia Chromosome in their white blood cells and bone marrow.
+For example, virtually all people with chronic myeloid leukemia (CML) and some with acute lymphocytic leukemia (ALL) have an abnormal chromosome known as the Philadelphia Chromosome in their white blood cells and bone marrow.
 As with other leukemia types, the chromosome abnormality is an acquired abnormality; it is neither inherited nor passed on to one's children.

-Genetic disorders associated with acute myeloid leukemia include Down syndrome , Bloom syndrome, Fanconi anemia, or immune deficiency disorders such as Wiskott-Aldrich syndrome and ataxia-telangectasia.
-In addition, at least one virus in the same family as the human immunodeficiency virus (HIV) has been associated with a rare form of the disease.
-This is the HTLV-1 virus.
+Genetic disorders associated with acute myeloid leukemia (AML) include Down syndrome, Bloom syndrome, Fanconi anemia, or immune deficiency disorders such as Wiskott-Aldrich syndrome and ataxia-telangectasia.
+In addition, at least one virus in the same family as the human immunodeficiency virus (HIV) has been associated with a rare form of the disease -- the HTLV-1 virus.